• Skip to main content

 Have you ever been to Turkey’s beautiful coasts for a summer holiday?

-If you have, you’ve probably come across kalamar tava—fried calamari.
-It’s one of the most delicious starters on the menu at seaside restaurants, always paired with a creamy and flavorful dip called tarator sauce, or as the locals call it, kalamar sosu (sauce for fried calamari).
+If you have, you’ve probably come across kalamar tava, or fried calamari.
+It’s one of the most delicious starters on the menu at seaside restaurants, always paired with a creamy and flavorful dip called tarator sos, or as the locals call it, kalamar sosu (sauce for fried calamari).

-For us, kalamar tava and tarator sauce are a match made in heaven.
-Whenever we’re in stunning coastal towns in Turkey like Marmaris, Selimiye, Göcek, or Bodrum, they are always the first thing we order.
+For us, kalamar tava and tarator are a perfect match.
+Whenever we’re in coastal towns like Marmaris, Selimiye, Göcek, or Bodrum, it’s always the first thing we order and it always comes with that irresistible calamari sauce on the side.

 Walnuts, yogurt, breadcrumbs, lemon, olive oil, mayonnasie, salt. garlic, parsley photographed together from top view.

-Turkish tarator sauce gets its unique flavor and texture from a few key ingredients working perfectly together:
+Turkish calamari sauce gets its unique flavor and texture from a few key ingredients:

-• Breadcrumbs: Traditionally, stale bread is used because it’s easier to crumble and blends well into the sauce.
+Breadcrumbs: Traditionally, stale bread is used as it crumbles easily and blends smoothly into the sauce.
 If you don’t have stale bread, toasted bread works just as well.
 You can also use store-bought breadcrumbs.

-• Yogurt: Use plain Turkish yogurt or Greek-style yogurt for the base.
-If you’re using strained yogurt (known as süzme yogurt in Turkish), which is much thicker, thin it out with a bit of water to get the right consistency.
+Yogurt: Use plain Turkish yogurt or Greek-style yogurt as the base.
+If you’re using strained yogurt (known as süzme yogurt in Turkish), thin it out with a little water to reach the right consistency.

-• Mayonnaise: This is optional, but we love the richness it adds to the sauce.
-If you prefer a lighter version, you can skip it.
+Mayonnaise: This is optional, but we like the extra richness it adds.
+For a lighter version, you can skip it.

-• Garlic: A small clove of garlic is enough to add a nice kick without overpowering the other flavors.
+Garlic: A small clove is enough to add a gentle kick without overpowering the sauce.

-• Walnuts: These are essential for giving the sauce its signature flavor.
-We don’t recommend skipping them, as they are one of the key ingredients that make this Turkish Tarator Sauce so special.
+Walnuts: These are essential for the signature flavor.
+We don’t recommend skipping them, as they are what make this calamari sauce so distinctive.

-Making Turkish tarator sauce is simple and takes just a few steps.
-Start by placing breadcrumbs, yogurt, mayonnaise, mashed garlic, crumbled or chopped walnuts, olive oil, fresh lemon juice, and salt in a mixing bowl.
-Combine everything well until the ingredients are evenly mixed.
+Making this calamari sauce is simple and comes together in just a few steps.
+In a mixing bowl, combine breadcrumbs, yogurt, mayonnaise, mashed garlic, walnuts, olive oil, fresh lemon juice, and salt.
+Mix well until everything is evenly combined.

 A collage of two pictures showing the ingredients of tarator sauce being combined in a bowl.

-If your sauce turns out too runny, add a bit more breadcrumbs to thicken it.
-If it’s too thick, you can adjust the consistency by adding a little more yogurt.
-Once the texture is right, give it a taste and adjust the salt if needed.
+If the sauce is too runny, add a bit more breadcrumbs to thicken it.
+If it’s too thick, loosen it with a little more yogurt.
+Taste and adjust the salt if needed.

-If you prefer a smoother result, transfer everything to a food processor and blend until creamy.
+If you prefer a smoother result, transfer the mixture to a food processor and blend until creamy.

 Make Breadcrumbs from Stale Bread

 Stale bread is 2-3 days old, dry but not moldy or spoiled.
-It’s perfect for tarator sauce because it crumbles easily and doesn’t turn soggy.
+It’s perfect for calamari sauce because it crumbles easily and doesn’t turn soggy.

 To make breadcrumbs, tear the bread into pieces and crumble it into a bowl with your fingers.
 You can use a mortar or a food processor as well.